ycrc/ycrc.github.io/docs/data/transfer.md

 ### File Transfers with Globus

 You can use the Globus service to perform data transfers between your local machine and the clusters.
-Globus provides a robust and resumable way to transfer larger files or datasets as well as an easy to use interface for tranfers between your local machine and the clusters.
+Globus provides a robust and resumable way to transfer larger files or datasets as well as an easy to use interface for transfers between your local machine and the clusters.
 Please see [our Globus page](/data/globus) for Yale-specific documentation and [their official docs](https://docs.globus.org/how-to) to get started.

 ### Command-Line Transfer Tools